cs4241-20a/a2-shortstack/README.md

     an existing username and new guess
     - Deleting is accomplished by clicking the delete button with an existing username in its respective field

+## Notes
+- You cannot delete a user once they have won the game
+- Code snippet was used from: https://phoenixnap.com/kb/how-to-get-the-current-date-and-time-javascript for the current time and date